bobooski/bobby29831/README.md

 - Self-taught developer focusing mainly on plugins for Minecraft
 - I want to learn Elm, Haskell, and Emojicode.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.
+- I also love playing [TypeRacer](https://typeracer.com/) and I've recently won a t-shirt in a competition!